rcorredera/InsertionImagesOffice2016/readme.md

 # InsertionImagesOffice

-InsertionImagesOffice is an simple tool that will insert in Outlook or Office an html file.
+InsertionImagesOffice is an simple tool that will insert in Outlook or Word an html file.

 You can directly download the file from dist directory.